pouliens/louie-the-cat/src/content/posts/2024-06-30-erngine-within.md

 draft: false
 ---

-There's a miniature engine humming away inside me, activate by joy.
+There's a miniature engine humming away inside me, activated by joy.
 It produces the sound of purring.
 I wonder, where did this engine come from?
 Who installed it?
 What what triggers its gentle rumble?

 I've discovered one good way to ignite it: a good chin scratch.
 The sensation is so pleasurable, it sends vibrations through my entire being.
 This cat form I inhabit is proving to be more interesting than I imagined it would be.